asantos00/website/content/blog/getting-started-with-deno/puppeteer-with-deno.md

 The CLI application will have two modes/features:

 1. Screenshot the website state in different resolutions
-2. Compare website with previous versions
+2. Compare website with previous versions (running with the `--diff` flag)

-As you might have guessed, we'll be using *puppeteer* to access the website.
-The code for this quite simple, it just needs to go to the website, and take a screenshot.
+As you might have guessed, we'll be using *puppeteer* to access the website and take the screenshot, and the code is quite straightforward.

 ```ts
 import puppeteer from "https://deno.land/x/puppeteer@5.5.1/mod.ts";